No. 82 Squadron RAF: Post-war operations in Africa

 On 1 October 1946, the squadron was reformed at RAF Benson equipped with Avro Lancasters and Supermarine Spitfire PR.
 XIXs to undertake aerial surveys of Nigeria, the Gold Coast, Sierra Leone and Gambia.
-The squadron moved to Kenya in October 1947, it was flying from RAF Eastleigh by 1950.
+The squadron moved to Kenya in October 1947, it was flying from RAF Eastleigh, Nairobi, by 1950.
 In 1952, the squadron relocated to the UK and was re-equipped with Canberras in November 1953, remaining in the reconnaissance role.
 On 1 September 1956 the squadron was disbanded.

 On Thor missiles

 No. 82 Squadron reformed once again on 22 July 1959 at RAF Shepherds Grove as a Thor missile unit, part of Project Emily.
 The upcoming ICBM missiles however soon made the Thor Intermediate Range Ballistic Missile obsolete, and in 1962 the Minister of Defence announced the phase-out of the Thor missiles.
 The unit therefore was disbanded the last time on 10 July 1963.